josivantarcio/josivantarcio/README.md

 ## Career Summary

 <p align="justify">
-I started my career in 2010 as a consultant and currently work as a developer in a corporate application.
-I have experience in various programming languages and technologies, focusing on Java, Python, C#, JPA, microservices, and SQL.
-Additionally, I am knowledgeable in Hibernate, Spring Boot, Oracle Apex, MongoDB, and MySQL.
+Technical Leader and Software Engineer with over 10 years of experience in software architecture, information security, machine learning, and full-stack development.
+Passionate about scalable solutions and technological innovation, with strong expertise in creating microservices, DevSecOps, and cloud computing (AWS, Azure, GCP).
+Currently, developing AI solutions, RESTful and GraphQL APIs, serverless computing, machine learning applied to business, and OWASP security.
+Holds an MBA in Software Engineering from USP, in addition to specializations in Big Data and Project Management.
+Certified in Scrum and AWS, always staying updated with best practices in MLOps and system scalability.
+Currently enhancing advanced English skills through courses, podcasts, movies, and daily conversations, expanding technical vocabulary and fluency in international meetings.
 </p>

-#Java #Spring #JavaScript #TypeScript #HTML5 #CSS3 #React #Redux #Node #Express #PostgreSQL #MySQL #MongoDB #SQL #Git #Maven #SpringBoot #Hibernate #Microservices
+#Java #Spring #JavaScript #TypeScript #HTML5 #CSS3 #React #Node #Express #PostgreSQL #MySQL #MongoDB #SQL #Git #Maven #SpringBoot #Hibernate #Microservices

 <div align="center">
   <a href="https://github.com/josivantarcio">